glovenkevin/spring-boot-introduction/README.md

 This is my spring boot project with maven and kotlin where the project used simple CRUD using JPA and Hibernate.

+You can check the APIs Documentation on this [link](https://documenter.getpostman.com/view/5831343/UVsPQ5XZ).

 This project included dockerfile to build the image where the default dockerfile using multistage build and there is one without multistage.

 In Another hand i included kubernetes deployment config for testing in local environtment.
 The reason behind using kubernetes is for my learning purpose.